-In the UK, there are an estimated 1.4 million severely ill people relying on medical cannabis for its therapeutic effect.
+In the UK, there are an estimated 1.4 million severely ill people relying on medical cannabis for its therapeutic effect – although this estimate is considered to be conservative.
 Due to the low numbers of these patients being able to access cannabis medicines legally through the NHS, many are forced to rely on cannabis from illicit sources.

 The medical use of cannabis was legalised in the UK two years ago following the cases of two epileptic children who benefited from using cannabis gaining substantial media and public attention.